sir55/xbtit-3.x/README.md

 Thanks to style maker:
 TreeTopClimber

-Founders: Lupin
+Founder: Lupin
-Maintainers: Gh0st4unt3r, King Cobra
+Owner: King Cobra

 Many thanks to all guys who participated for the testing and for addons/styles etc.